How to Start a Real Estate Transaction Coordinator Business

 What makes this challenging is that you’re often required to manage these tasks across multiple systems.

-Many brokerages, even those in the same area, use several real estate transaction management software products simultaneously.
+Many brokerages, even those in the same area, simultaneously use several real estate transaction management software products.

 What to consider when choosing your software

-To start and grow your company, you’ll need to choose software for seller transactions that works alongside any system a broker or a real estate agent might use.
+To start and grow your company, you’ll need to choose seller transaction software that works alongside any system a broker or real estate agent might use.

 If not, you may end up paying for features you don’t need and overcomplicate your process.